Skip to content

 code = "CONFIGURATION_ERROR".

 Base class for storage / database errors.
-Use the subclasses (NotFoundException, ConflictException) when applicable; raise RepositoryException directly only for generic DB failures.
+Use the subclasses (NotFoundException, ConflictException) when useful inside your service layer; raise RepositoryException directly only for generic DB failures.

 python